-President Lee's 1995 visit to Cornell remains the sole non-transit visit to the United States by a Taiwan president.
-Since Lee's 1994 transit stop, Taiwan presidents have frequently transited through the United States on visits to and from the dwindling number of countries that maintain diplomatic relations with Taiwan.
-(Seven of Taiwan's remaining 13 diplomatic partners are in Latin America and the Caribbean.
-Four are in the Pacific and one, the Holy See, is in Europe.)
+President Lee's 1995 visit to Cornell remains the sole nontransit visit to the United States by a Taiwan president in the era of unofficial relations.
+Taiwan presidents routinely transit through the United States on visits to and from the dwindling number of countries that maintain diplomatic relations with Taiwan.
+(Seven of Taiwan's remaining 12 diplomatic partners are in Latin America and the Caribbean.
+Three are in the Pacific and one, the Holy See, in Europe.)

 The main office of the American Institute in Taiwan (AIT), the ostensibly private entity through which the United States conducts unofficial relations with Taiwan, issues visas for Taiwan presidents and their delegations transiting through the United States.
-AIT's Washington headquarters processes their requests for port courtesies, including expedited processing and clearance at U.S. ports of entry and security arrangements.
+AIT's Washington, DC, area headquarters processes their requests for port courtesies, including expedited processing and clearance at U.S. ports of entry and security arrangements.
 U.S. government practice is not to make executive branch officials available for meetings with transiting Taiwan presidents.
 Members of Congress and state and local officials often do meet with Taiwan presidents on U.S. transit stops.
 Transiting Taiwan presidents also commonly attend banquets with Taiwan expatriates.
 The AIT chairperson accompanies the Taiwan president in the United States.
 Transits now routinely involve overnight stays, public events, and media coverage.